 morrissey college of arts and sciences

-In the tradition of the Jesuit ratio studiorum, the CORE curriculum provides philosophical and theological reasoning as well as exposure to the disciplines that define a liberally educated individual in today’s world.
-All A&S students must complete the University CORE requirements.
+In the tradition of the Jesuit ratio studiorum, the Core curriculum provides philosophical and theological reasoning as well as exposure to the disciplines that define a liberally educated individual in today’s world.
+All MCA&S students must complete the University Core requirements.

-Students in A&S are required to take a minimum of 30 semester credits in their chosen major; the College offers 33 major fields.
-Majors are not necessarily related to career choices but are meant to develop critical and analytical thinking, professional and presentational skills, and an appreciation for the complexity of each area of study.
+Students in A&S are required to take a minimum of 30 semester credits in their chosen major; the College offers 35 major fields.
+Majors are not necessarily related to career choices but are meant to develop critical and analytical thinking, professional and presentation skills, and an appreciation for the complexity of each area of study.

 Electives offer students the opportunity to individualize their undergraduate programs.
 This challenges students to define their personal educational goals and create an academic program to achieve them.
 Electives may be used to develop interdisciplinary minors to pursue pre-professional interests in the Schools of Education, Management, or Nursing, or to explore personal, intellectual, and artistic interests.